 How to reheat:

-Allow to sit on the counter for 15-20 minutes prior to reheating.
+Allow to sit on the counter for 15-20 minutes before reheating.
 Bake in a 350° F oven, loosely covered with foil (to prevent the crumble layer from over browning).
 Bake for 10-20 minutes, depending on the size of the apple crisp.
 It’s done when heated through.

 Alternatively, reheat in the microwave to the desired temperature.